 There were so many families sprawled across the National Mall, either participating with their own kites or just watching as others tried to get their kites airborne.
 If you decide to attend next year, you can bring a kite you already have, or make your own at the Kite Makers activity station on the Public Field.
 During the festival, there are kite flying competitions for young ones and professionals alike, to include a Hot Tricks Showdown, and Rokkaku Battle.
 All information about events scheduled during the National Cherry Blossom Festival can be found here.

 Here are some of our favorite photos from this year’s Blossom Kite Festival.
 We spent most of our time at the festival trying and failing to get our kite off of the ground.
 Unfortunately, it had been a while since my husband and I had flown kites.

 There were a plethora of food options from the more than dozen food trucks lined up along 14th Street.

 Some of the lines for the more popular trucks were really long.
 It was a warm day when we attended the Kite Festival.
 We opted to get ice pops but we had to wait for a little over 30 minutes to get them from an ice cream truck.

 My little ones had an amazing time at this fun-filled event that catered to their interests.
 We are definitely planning to make this an annual tradition.

-3. If you don’t want to bring your own lunch, don’t fret…there will be plenty of places to eat along the National Mall.
+- If you don’t want to bring your own lunch, don’t fret…there will be plenty of food trucks along the National Mall.